Heal the sick, and tell them, ‘The Kingdom of God is near you now.’ . . .

 Luke 10:9, 10:11,

-And also the number of times Jesus tells his listeners that there are some who won't die before they see the kingdom come as we have already looked at when we looked at Luke 9:27 (see also Mark 9:1)
+And also the number of times Jesus tells his listeners that there are some who won’t die before they see the kingdom come as we have already looked at when we looked at Luke 9:27 (see Gems 909 to 911)

-And if that is indeed the case that to what extent can we expect anything more than what we have already?
+- And if that is indeed the case then to what extent can we expect anything more than what we have already?

 Oh Ian all of this confuses me.
 Yes it confused the disciples all the way through to Acts 1:6.